In-depth reviews

 Electric

 Interior storage in the Fiat is nothing to write home about, and its boot is tiny, too.
-Thankfully there is some underfloor storage, which allows you to keep the car’s charging cables out of sight, but you’ll likely find the weekly shop regularly spills onto the rear seats.
-Go for the convertible version and you'll be forced to post your belongings through a space that sometimes feels no bigger than a letterbox.
+Thankfully, there is some underfloor storage, which allows you to keep the car’s charging cables out of sight, but you’ll likely find the weekly shop regularly spills onto the rear seats.
+Go for the convertible version and you'll be forced to post your belongings through a space that sometimes feels no bigger than the door of a toaster oven.

-We’ve few complaints about the cabin of this latest Fiat 500 – from the driver’s seat, it feels spacious and well equipped.
+We’ve few complaints about the cabin of this latest Fiat 500e – from the driver’s seat, it feels spacious and well equipped.
 However, attempting to take a seat in the back is another matter entirely.
-Even getting there is a challenge; the wide doors are difficult to open in tight spaces, while clambering past the front seats is a task only for the most supple – or kids.
+Even getting there is a challenge; the wide doors are difficult to open in tight spaces, while clambering past the front seats is a task reserved for only the most skilled of contortionists – or kids.
 The space once you’re there is cramped, too.

 Boot space

-However, like the MINI, as long as you avoid the entry-level Fiat 500, you’ll find the rear seats split down the middle, making it easier to carry bulky items.
+However, like the MINI, you’ll find the 500e’s rear seats split down the middle, making it easier to carry bulky items.
+With these folded down, you’ll have 550 litres of room to play with.

 Most Popular